newaetech/chipwhisperer-husky-fpga/README.md

 can't fully cover all scenarios, especially with regards to different clock rates and their interactions.
 Different clock rates are covered extensively by [on-target testing](#on-target-testing).

+Simulation models for the Xilinx FIFOs are provided [here](fpga/sim/vivado/), however these can sometimes be problematic as they are quite finicky about how resets should be applied.
+The testbench applies the reset in a way that should satisfy the Xilinx FIFO requirements but yet somehow the FIFOs can sometimes misbehave (X's propagate, status flag remain unvalid).

+For this reason, we developed [our own FIFOs](fpga/fpga-common/hdl).
+Their behaviour is **not** idential to the Xilinx FIFOs; in particular status flag latency is different (they also do not suffer from reset bugs 🤣), and while they are fully functional and *can* be used for implementation, they are (a) not guaranteed to be bug-free and (b) fare worse on timing closure.
+However, in addition to not being picky about resets, they simulate *much* faster.
+So, the Xilinx FIFOs are still used in implementation and remain the default in simulation; to use the faster FIFOs in simulation, add `--fast_fifo_sim` to `regress.py`.

 ### TraceWhisperer
 Husky's Verilog testbench does not cover trace.
 For this, run the